akahukas/Learning_to_See_in_the_Dark_PyTorch/README.md

 ## Learning to See in the Dark in PyTorch.

+This repo adds the possibility to input RAW dng files captured with the OnePlus 7 Pro to the network.

+Some deprecated methods have also been replaced, such as `skimage.measure.compare_psnr` with `skimage.metrics.peak_signal_noise_ratio`.

+---

 This repo implements `Learning to See in the Dark` models presented in [1].